A High-Resolution Landscape Dataset for Concept-Based XAI With Application to Species Distribution Models: A high-resolution dataset for concept-based XAI

 \section{A high-resolution dataset for concept-based XAI}

-In this subsection, we first describe the creation of a new and public concept dataset\footnote{Access to dataset: https://zenodo.org/records/18936778.} to help SDM practitioners gain ecological insights from their models.
+In this subsection, we first describe the creation of a new and public concept dataset\footnote{Access to dataset: \url{https://zenodo.org/records/18936778}.} to help SDM practitioners gain ecological insights from their models.
 Secondly, we describe the species distribution data.